-Regions differ in generally accepted word usage, and vernacular that is understood in one area may not be in valid in another.
-In the United States, if you are in the northeast you stand on-line, everywhere else you stand in line.
+Regions differ in generally accepted word usage, and vernacular understood in one area may not be invalid in another.
+In the United States, if you are in the northeast, you stand online; everywhere else, you stand in line.

 Legal terminology is often specific and technical.
-When providing translation in the legal field, a translator must be prepared to translate concepts that have no direct translation, and that may require a different set of words to accurately describe the situation.
+When providing a translation in the legal field, a translator must be prepared to translate concepts that have no direct translation and require a different set of words to accurately describe the situation.

 Many languages are spoken on a wide scale and can possess subtle differences even in the same language.
-For example, translating a legal document into Spanish for use in Mexico can be very different from a legal translation intended for Spain due to variations in the syntax of a language.
+For example, translating a legal document into Spanish for use in Mexico can be very different from a legal translation intended for Spain due to variations in a language’s syntax.

 Terminology Mistakes Have An Exponential Cost

-In some countries, only translators that have been appointed by the courts are allowed to prepare translated documents for use in court.
-In such instances, a certified translator, who is prepared to testify as the author of the translation, must sign and endorse the translation.
+In some countries, only translators appointed by the courts are allowed to prepare translated documents for use in court.
+In such instances, a certified translator, who is prepared to testify as to the author of the translation, must sign and endorse the translation.

 Not only can a mistranslation lose your case, but it can also open up liability issues.
-If the law firm is responsible for the translation, then they are also responsible for the mistake.
-If they contracted a translation company, then the company can be held liable.
-In order to avoid these mistakes, use a professional translator that is a native speaker of the target language and educated in the legal system of the target country.
-This way the translator will be fully qualified to translate terminology and legal concepts from one language into another.
+If the law firm is responsible for the translation, they are also responsible for the mistake.
+If they contract a translation company, the company can be held liable to avoid these mistakes, use a professional translator that is a native speaker of the target language, and be educated in the target country’s legal system.

 Legal Differences Can Impact Translations

-When you use translators that are not fully aware of the subtleties of the law you face issues with false cognates – terms that sound similar, but have vastly different meanings.
-Make sure that you get the best in translations for law firms and companies operating in the legal services industry so that you can best represent your client.
+When you use translators that are not fully aware of the subtleties of the law, you face issues with false cognates – terms that sound similar but have vastly different meanings.
+Make sure you get the best translations for law firms and companies operating in the legal services industry so that you can best represent your client.